Skip to main content

 Learn more about onboard metro accessibility features

+The City Hall / King George Square renaming will make it easier for Brisbane residents and visitors to navigate the bus network.
 This name change better reflects the station’s proximity to the key Brisbane landmark, City Hall, and is aligned with the naming conventions of other Australian and international metropolitan cities.